m4a1deathDawn/Hit_Kill_Sounds/README_en.md

 ## Acknowledgments

-- **B站 UP 主 EBuyToDeep** ([https://space.bilibili.com/1273948298](https://space.bilibili.com/1273948298)): For providing the external audio player solution that made this mod possible.
+- **Bilibili UP EBuyToDeep** ([https://space.bilibili.com/1273948298](https://space.bilibili.com/1273948298)): For providing the external audio player solution that made this mod possible.
 The HitKillSoundsPlayer application is based on the concept from their EBuyToDeep_KillFeedBack mod.

 ## License